 Joining us for today’s show is Jennifer Arnold, a marketing executive who knows a thing or two about generating revenue.
 Today’s topic is customer marketing and how to grow revenues from existing customers.
 We first met Jennifer a few years back at another technology client where she impressed my team as one of the top B2B marketers.
 We followed Jennifer’s career closely and asked her to share her expertise on customer marketing.
-As a guide to our conversation, we leveraged the SBI annual workbook.
-To follow along, open the workbook to the Customer Marketing phase on pages 227 – 233 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.

 Our guest today is Jennifer Arnold, the Vice President of Marketing responsible for Australia and New Zealand for software powerhouse SAP.
 Jennifer is going to demonstrate how to grow revenues from existing customers.
 If you prefer to watch the interview in high definition video on SBI TV, click here.